yunchancho/oauth2-restapi-server/README.md

 prerequisites are the followings :

  - clone `social-logins` repo into your local machine
+    $ git clone git@github.com:vinebrancho/social-logins.git
  - install mongodb into your local machine

-And then, You can install social-logins using the following.
+And then, You can install `social-logins` using the following.

     $ npm install